 There is a wide range of companies that can offer me a mortgage.
 I could either ask for help from an expert or search online for wholesale mortgage lenders list and decide on one deal.
 The mortgage includes my local savings bank to an online lender.
 The following is a list of some potential lenders:

 Conventional banks offer mortgage loans as part of their services.
 Once I apply, either in person or online, I might be assigned an officer to help in processing the loan.
 This is ideal particularly when I want personalized service.
+Also, if I were looking for an overseas mortgage, taking the route of conventional banks may have been a great option, given that these banks have a presence in various foreign countries.
+However, in case the bank does not offer such options, then it may be necessary to contact overseas property and finance specialists such as Simon Conn (visit website for free trial) to figure out the best way to proceed with the mortgage application.

 A mortgage broker, like those at pinskymortgages.ca, comes in handy when I need a mortgage amid a tight schedule.
 They will search multiple lenders and zero down to the best loan option that meets my needs.
 Still, they will act as an intermediary between the lender and me, gathering crucial documents and availing them to the underwriter.

 Credit unions, like banks, offer a large variety of financial services including mortgages, as well as checking and savings accounts.
-However, for me to qualify for a mortgage from a union, I must be a registered member, and maybe residing within a particular geographic zone, or work for government and companies that have links to the specific credit union.
+However, for me to qualify for a mortgage from a union, I must be a registered member, and maybe residing within a particular geographic zone, or work for the government and companies that have links to the specific credit union.

 The best place to start my mortgage loan search is the credit unions and banks where my accounts are.
 As a customer, I have high chances of getting special rates and fees.
 An online search is also likely to give me critical information about a lender like the ratings.